yonzilch/blog/content/posts/use-backrest-for-Linux-full-backup.md

 arch-chroot /mnt

+bootctl install

 paru -S linux-cachyos

 Notice: `paru -S linux-cachyos` is works only in CachyOS(or other Arch Linux), if you're using other Linux Distro, you may needn't run this command.

 mkinitcpio -P
-mkinitcpio -V

 ```

-Notice: /etc/crypttab should be removed if your system once have LUKS crypt.
+Notice: /etc/crypttab should be reconfigured if your system once have LUKS crypt.

 Now, you could reboot, and boot into the formal system before the accident happened.

 ### More About LUKS encryption

-If you need LUKS encryption for root partition, you can create a crypt root volume before you restore.You can also enable LUKS in system after restore.However, due to space limitations, I won't go into more detail.
+If you need LUKS encryption for root partition, you need to create a crypt root volume before you restore.However, due to space limitations, I won't go into more detail.

 ## Acknowledgements